top of page

 Will My Insurance Cover Bariatric Surgery?

-If you have bariatric surgery coverage and your BMI is > 40 (or > 35 with a life threatening co-morbidity like diabetes, high cholesterol, or sleep apnea), then you can be considered for either a Lap-Band, Gastric Sleeve, Gastric Bypass, or Duodenal Switch.
-In addition to BMI, most insurance companies require other criteria to be met prior to agreeing to cover the surgery and may include:
+If you have bariatric surgery coverage, insurance companies require a BMI > 40 (or > 35 with a life threatening co-morbidity like diabetes, high cholesterol, or sleep apnea).
+In addition to BMI, insurance companies may have additional requirements to be approved for surgery and may include:

 • Documented dietary attempts ineffective